DIVYAPUSHKAR/-devops-zomatowebapplication/README.md

-# steps too build project
+# steps to build project
 1. Launch an Instance (Ubuntu, 24.04, t2.large, 30 GB)

 2. Connect to the instance